Resources

 Digital Records for Heritage Agencies

 Heritage agencies managing portfolios of listed buildings need more than a shared drive.
-How to build a permanent, time-stamped record for each.
+How to build a permanent, time-stamped digital record for each site.

 May 12, 2026